musikinformatik/Generic-Additive-Synthesis/README.md

 Julian Rohrhuber and Juan Sebastián Lach Lau.

-A generalisation of additive synthesis, as described in our forthcoming article *Generic Additive Synthesis.
-Hints from the Early Foundational Crisis in Mathematics for Experiments in Sound Ontology*
+A generalisation of additive synthesis, as described in our article [Generic Additive Synthesis.
+Hints from the Early Foundational Crisis in Mathematics for Experiments in Sound Ontology](https://link.springer.com/chapter/10.1007/978-3-319-47337-6_27)

 Here we provide some examples from the article and will add more in the future.